FreeFem/FreeFem-doc/source/introduction/new-features.rst

 .. role:: freefem(code)
    :language: freefem

-After Surface FEM, Line FEM is possible with a new mesh type :freefem:`meshL`, :freefem:`P0` :freefem:`P1` :freefem:`P2` :freefem:`P1dc` FE, basic FEM, mesh generation
+After Surface FEM, Line FEM is possible with a new mesh type :freefem:`meshL`, :freefem:`P0` :freefem:`P1` :freefem:`P2` :freefem:`P1dc` FE, basic FEM, mesh generation.
 This new development allows to treat a 1d problem, such as a problem described on a 3d curve.

 =======